james-gould/james-gould/README.md

 ## 👋 Welcome!

-I'm a Principal .NET Engineer working in financial services with a focus on brownfield modernisation and Azure migrations.
+ I'm a Principal .NET Engineer working on distributed, high throughput Azure native applications in financial services.

 A few past and current projects/work include: